PUBLICATION CODE OF ETHICS

 - Reviewers must refrain from any possible or actual conflict of interest in relation to the manuscript and its contributor and must withdraw from the process.

-- Reviewers should inform the Editors of possible plagiarism, fabrication and duplication work in publications, including their own.
+- Reviewers should inform the Editors of possible plagiarism, fabrication and duplication of work in publications, including their own.

 - Alert the Editors when presented with a manuscript for which they do not have the expertise to review.